Mushroom Farro Risotto (Farrotto)

 So many of you loved the Italian Vegetable Soup with Farro that I wanted to share another way to use this fantastic ancient Roman grain.
 In the summer I use it in farro salad, which is how I’ve most commonly seen farro used in Italy.
 Now that it’s getting to be fall and winter, I like to use farro in warm, cozy, hearty meals like the soup, and in farrotto.

 Farrotto with wild mushrooms and roasted butternut squash would be perfect as a vegetarian or vegan holiday dish.
 Other options you might like are: Portobello Wellington, Lentil Loaf, and Mushroom Quinoa Stuffed Acorn Squash.
+If you are into specialty mushrooms, you must check out these Lion’s Mane Crab Cakes.

 What is Farrotto?